MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 PowerShell provides completion on inputs to provide hints, enable discovery and speed up input entry.
 Command names, command group names, parameters and certain parameter values can be completed by pressing the `Tab` key.

-To enable tab completion for the Azure CLI on PowerShell, you need to have version 2.49 or higher installed.
+Azure CLI version 2.49 or higher is required to enable tab completion for Azure CLI on PowerShell.

 To add tab completion, create or edit the profile stored in the variable `$PROFILE`.
 The simplest way is to run `notepad $PROFILE` in PowerShell.
 For more information, see [How to create your profile](/powershell/module/microsoft.powershell.core/about/about_profiles#how-to-create-a-profile) and [Profiles and execution policy](/powershell/module/microsoft.powershell.core/about/about_profiles#profiles-and-execution-policy).